Jeremy Renner attends premiere, months after snowplow crush

-LOS ANGELES (AP) — Jeremy Renner attended the premiere for his new series Tuesday, capping a remarkable recovery roughly four months after the “Avengers” star was nearly killed in a snowplow accident.
+LOS ANGELES (AP) — Jeremy Renner attended the premiere for his new series Tuesday, capping a remarkable recovery less than four months after the “Avengers” star was nearly killed in a snowplow accident.

 Renner was surrounded by family and supporters at the “Rennervations” premiere in Los Angeles, where he posed for photos and did interviews, at times making use of a cane and a knee scooter.
 At one point he flashed photographers a thumbs up sign while moving down the carpet.

 Renner was crushed by his 7-ton snowplow on New Year’s Day while trying to help free a relative’s car at his Nevada home.
-The actor has said he broke numerous bones and suffered a pierced lung in the accident.
+The actor has said he broke numerous bones and suffered a collapsed lung and pierced liver in the accident.

 “Rennervations,” which premieres on Disney+ on Wednesday, follows Renner as he transforms large vehicles into community spaces for young people in India, Mexico, Chicago and Nevada.
 The purposes range from serving as a mobile music venue to a water filtration truck for a community in India.